 Children demonstrate important sporting values such as, cooperation, respect, determination and courage

 Children in Early years are taught by the class teacher once a week.
 Children develop their fine motor skills to handle and share resources.
 Gross motor skills are developed throughout continuous provision daily.
 Children become more independent with self-care, hygiene and begin to understand the importance of being healthy.

 Physical Education in KS1

 Children in Early Years and KS1 are taught by a specialist teacher from The PE and Sports Hub once a week.
 Their second PE lesson is taught by their class teacher.
 Children develop fundamental skills, including motor skills, balance skills and ball control.
 Children learn these skills through the enjoyment of dance, gymnastics, invasion games, target games and net and wall games.

 Physical Education in KS2

-Children are taught by a specialist P.E. teacher from Wilmslow High School once a week, and their own class teacher once a week.
-Children continue to develop key fundamental skills, focusing more specifically on individual sports such as tag rugby, cricket, tennis, dodgeball, and hockey.
+Children in KS2 are taught by a specialist teacher from The PE and Sports Hub once a week.
+Their second PE lesson is taught by their class teacher.
+Children continue to develop key fundamental skills, focusing more specifically on individual sports, such as tag rugby, cricket, tennis. dodgeball and hockey.